 “One of the strengths of Youth Services has always been the wide range of prevention, intervention and development programs we bring to the families and young people we serve.
 We expect to continue to refer at-risk children who could benefit from a mentor to apply to Big Brothers Big Sisters of Vermont as well as continuing to innovate with our proprietary programs,” Bradbury-Carlin stated.

+Part of a national organization, there are over 350 Big Brothers Big Sisters agencies across the country, approximately 50 of which that operated with the assistance of a sponsoring agency, which best describes the mentoring program’s long and successful relationship with Youth Services.
 Big Brothers Big Sisters of Windham County was one of the first programs that Youth Services launched after it was founded in 1972 as a community nonprofit.
 Over its more than 40 year history together, there have been close to 2000 matches made, some lasting a few years and others a lifetime.

 National research demonstrates that “mentoring”—pairing a caring adult volunteer with a young person for a mutually rewarding friendship—is an effective method of addressing all sorts of youth-related issues, from combating drug and alcohol use and violence to getting along better with their families and peers.
 Youth mentored by the program are 46% less likely to use drugs and 27% less likely to use alcohol than their non-mentored peers.